 Step 4: Mix in the dry ingredients.
 Fold in the all-purpose flour, baking soda, chocolate chips, and salt until just combined (image 4 above).

 Step 5: Scoop and bake!
-Scoop the dough onto one of the prepared baking trays.
-Chill the tray in the freezer for at least 1-2 hours, overnight is best (image 5 above)!
+Scoop the cookie dough onto one of the prepared baking trays.
+Chill the tray in the freezer for at least 3-4 hours, overnight is best (image 5 above)!

-- Use a kitchen scale.
+- My top tip as a professional pastry chef is baking with a kitchen scale.
 Baking with a scale is much more accurate than cup measurements.
 To convert this recipe, click the "metric" button next to the ingredients title on the recipe card.

 - Chill the dough overnight.
-I know it is so tempting to bake them the same day, but the magic happens overnight!
+The magic happens overnight!
 The cookies will have a better texture and flavor with an overnight chill.